 1. Grand Pacific Drive

-If you have the extra time consider a more leisurely journey south by taking the Grand Pacific Drive.
+En route from Sydney if you have the extra time consider a more leisurely journey south by taking the Grand Pacific Drive.
 Pass through the Sydney Royal National Park, with its dramatic cliff top panoramas.
-Dine on fresh fish at the harbour and then pass through Jamberoo to the Illawarra Fly and the Southern Highlands before reaching Fitzroy Falls.
-It is a journey that refreshes and helps to create that real sense of a holiday break rather than a rush to leave the city.
+Dine on fresh fish in Wollongong Harbour and then pass through Jamberoo to the Illawarra Fly and the Southern Highlands before reaching Fitzroy Falls.
+It is an exhilarating journey and helps to create that real sense of a holiday break rather than a rush to leave the city.

 2. Mountains to the Sea - South Coast Scenic Drive

-From Kangaroo Valley drive up to Fitzroy Falls to appreciate the awesome view from the escarpments and the 230 metre waterfall.
+From Kangaroo Valley drive up to Fitzroy Falls to appreciate awesome view from the top of the escarpments.
+Look down on the 230 metre waterfall.